COMPENSATIONS AND ADAPTATIONS – A KEY TO DEVELOPMENT PROGRAMS

 Teleology.
-The way the body does this is amazing, and has to do with a concept called teleology, or the healing intent or life intent of the body.
+The way the body does this is amazing, and has to do with a concept called teleology, which is the healing intent of the body.
 This simply means that our bodies want to survive and want to survive as well as they can.
 So they alter themselves in many ways to respond to their environment in ways that will maximize their ability to survive.

 WHAT IF ONE CANNOT ADAPT?

 Then, generally, the body dies.
 In other words, adaptation and compensation are so important that if one cannot adapt any more, then one will not survive very well, and will probably die.
-Cells die, for example, when they can no longer figure out how to cope with the environment they live in.
+Cells die, for example, when they can no longer cope, meaning adapt to the environment they live in.

-This is a radical departure from current medical thinking.
-It goes far beyond holistic medicine, naturopathic medicine, homeopathic medicine and other alternative methods of health care.
-It is very radical.
-It means that rather than try to get rid of symptoms of any kind, one should try to figure out why the body is adapting the way it is.
+In fact, it is a radical departure from their methods, which are based on the diagnose-and-cure model of thinking.
+In contrast, the stress theory tells us that rather than try to get rid of symptoms, one should try to figure out why the body is adapting the way it is.

-However, one who understands adaptations and compensations does not rush to remove the symptom, in this case to lower the fever.
+However, one who understands adaptations and compensations does not rush to lower the fever.
 Instead, the answer is to figure out why the body is compensating by raising the temperature.
-It is true that any good doctor should, and often does, try to find out why the fever is high, but then often the doctor proceeds to try to lower the fever with a remedy.
+A good doctor often does try to find out why the fever is high, but then often the doctor proceeds to try to lower the fever with a remedy.

 What we find is that if one can figure out why the body is adapting the way it is, remedies are rarely needed at all.
-Instead, just correct the need for the compensation and the symptom goes away on its own, often fairly rapidly.
+Instead, correct the need for the compensation.
+Then the symptom goes away on its own, often fairly rapidly.

-This principle applies to basically all symptoms, physical, mental, and emotional.
-It applies to high blood pressure, diabetes, cancer, heart disease, anxiety, depression, biplolar disorder and all the rest.
+This principle applies to all symptoms, physical, mental, and emotional.
+It applies to high blood pressure, diabetes, cancer, heart disease, anxiety, depression, biplolar disorder and all other conditions or ‘diseases’.
 It is a very powerful healing principle.

-While this is another subject, the way this is done is to assess certain parameters of stress such as the oxidation rate, major ratios, and more, and then correct these.
-Exactly why this works so well to relieve the need for adaptation and compensation I do not know.
-However, we do find that it works and it works consistently and well.
+We assess certain parameters of stress such as the oxidation rate, major ratios, and more, and then correct these.
+This can seem unusual, but it works and it works consistently and well.

-For some reason, the cellular test of the hair tissue allows this kind of assessment.
-Blood tests, so far, at least, do not allow it.
-Neither do urine tests, saliva tests, x-rays or even energy medicine tests like the Vega or Dermatron machines, among many others.
-So, for now, at least, we use the hair test as it works the best for this purpose.
+So far, urine tests, saliva tests, x-rays or even energy medicine tests like the Vega or Dermatron machines don’t work well, either, for the assessment we need.
+So, we use the hair mineral test as it works the best for this purpose.

 WHAT DOES ALL THIS MEAN IN PRACTICAL TERMS?

-It means that when you look at a hair mineral test, or even a blood test, urine test or some other test, you are looking at a complex, self-regulating system that is adapting to its environment each moment of the day in complex ways in order to survive.
+It means that when one views a person or reviews any type of laboratory test, one is really looking at a complex, self-regulating system that is adapting to its environment each moment of the day in complex ways in order to survive.